Opsismodysplasia: Presentation

 Opsismodysplasia can be characterized by a delay in bone maturation, which refers to "bone aging", an expected sequence of developmental changes in the skeleton corresponding to the chronological age of a person.
 Factors such as gender and ethnicity also play a role in bone age assessment.
 The only indicator of physical development that can be applied from birth through mature adulthood is bone age.
 Specifically, the age and maturity of bone can be determined by its state of ossification, the age-related process whereby certain cartilaginous and soft tissue structures are transformed into bone.
 The condition of epiphyseal plates (growth plates) at the ends of the long bones (which includes those of the arms, hands, legs and feet) is another measurement of bone age.
 The evaluation of both ossification and the state of growth plates in children is often reached through radiography (X-rays) of the carpals (bones of the hand and wrist).
 In opsismodysplasia, the process of ossification in long bones can be disrupted by a failure of ossification centers (a center of organization in long bones, where cartilage cells designated to await and undergo ossification gather and align in rows) to form.
 This was observed in a 16-month-old boy with the disorder, who had no apparent ossification centers in the carpals (bones of the hand and wrist) or tarsals (bones of the foot).
 This was associated with an absence of ossification in these bones, as well as disfigurement of the hands and feet at age two.
 The boy also had no ossification occurring in the lower femur (thigh bone) and upper tibia (the shin bone).

 Genetics

 Opsismodysplasia is inherited in an autosomal recessive manner.
 This means the defective gene(s) responsible for the disorder is located on an autosome, and two copies of the defective gene (one inherited from each parent) are required in order to be born with the disorder.
 The parents of an individual with an autosomal recessive disorder both carry one copy of the defective gene, but usually do not experience any signs or symptoms of the disorder.
 Currently, no specific mutation in any gene has been found to cause the disorder.

 It appears that the gene inositol polyphosphate phosphatase-like 1 is the cause of this condition in at least some cases.

-Diagnosis

 Epidemiology

 Opsismodysplasia is a very rare disorder, and is estimated to occur in less than 1 in 1,000,000 people.